JuliaLangTW/JuliaZHTW.jl/docs/src/manual/arrays.md

 ## [Indexing](@id man-array-indexing)

-The general syntax for indexing into an n-dimensional陣列(array)`A` is:
+The general syntax for indexing into an n-dimensional陣列`A` is:

 ```
 X = A[I_1, I_2, ..., I_n]
 ```

-where each `I_k` may be a scalar integer, an陣列(array)of integers, or any other [supported index](@ref man-supported-index-types).
+where each `I_k` may be a scalar integer, an陣列of integers, or any other [supported index](@ref man-supported-index-types).
 This includes [`Colon`](@ref) (`:`) to select all indices within the entire dimension, ranges of the form `a:c` or `a:b:c` to select contiguous or strided subsections, and arrays of booleans to select elements at their `true` indices.

-If all the indices are scalars, then the result `X` is a single element from the陣列(array)`A`.
-Otherwise, `X` is an陣列(array)with the same number of dimensions as the sum of the dimensionalities of all the indices.
+If all the indices are scalars, then the result `X` is a single element from the陣列`A`.
+Otherwise, `X` is an陣列with the same number of dimensions as the sum of the dimensionalities of all the indices.

 If all indices `I_k` are vectors, for example, then the shape of `X` would be `(length(I_1), length(I_2), ..., length(I_n))`,